Get the free pattern for making this little acorn quilt block! Perfect for sewing a fall pillow—or make a bunch for a quilt!

 For reference, this is how the pieces will be connected in the finished block:

 To make the angled portions of the acorn top, I used half-square triangles.
 If you’ve never made a half-square triangle, it’s simple!
-Use this easy tutorial to make two pieces.

 Now I’m kinda a snob when it comes to the directions of my fabric.
 If you’re using a fabric that’s directional, you’ll notice that the diamonds end up going different directions in my two finished pieces.